monitorbacklinks/incoming-links/readme.txt

 = More Questions? =

 Have additional questions?
-FAQ and a video are available on [Monitor Backlinks Blog](http://monitorbacklinks.com/blog/incoming-links/)
+FAQ and features description are available on [Monitor Backlinks Blog](http://monitorbacklinks.com/blog/incoming-links/)

 == Screenshots ==